 The Operations Department provides housing management, maintenance, admissions, and leasing services for PHA's portfolio of public housing units and PHA-owned project-based developments (i.e. those developments including RAD conversions subsidized through the Housing Choice Voucher program).
-In response to the COVID-19 pandemic, PHA implemented an eviction moratorium through March 2021 and implemented a wide range of new property management procedures and online tools to allow residents to safely interact with staff while transacting business with PHA such as rent payments, requests for hardship waivers, etc.
+As noted in the prior Act 130 Report, in response to the COVID-19 pandemic, PHA implemented an eviction moratorium through March 2021 and implemented a wide range of new property management procedures and online tools to allow residents to safely interact with staff while transacting business with PHA such as rent payments, requests for hardship waivers, etc.

-The public housing inventory includes affordable rental units for families, seniors, and persons with disabilities, located throughout the City in thirty (30) conventional public housing developments; twenty-seven (27) Low Income Housing Tax Credit (LIHTC) developments managed by the Philadelphia Asset and Property Management Corporation (PAPMC); and nineteen (19) developments operated by Alternate Management Entities (AME) under contract to PHA.
+The public housing inventory includes affordable rental units for families, seniors, and persons with disabilities, located throughout the City in conventional public housing developments; Low Income Housing Tax Credit (LIHTC) developments managed by the Philadelphia Asset and Property Management Corporation (PAPMC); and developments operated by Alternate Management Entities (AME) under contract to PHA.
 Over four thousand (4,000) of PHA's public housing units are "scattered sites," i.e. housing units located in single family homes or multi-unit buildings.
 PHA operates one of the largest scattered site public housing programs in the country.

 A significant portion of PHA's portfolio is aging and deteriorating.
 More than 75% of all PHA units were built over 40 years ago and over 55% were built 60 or more years ago.
-The estimated \$1 billion backlog for PHA's capital needs continues to grow each year, creating enormous maintenance challenges for PHA (see Chapter II discussion of PHA initiatives to preserve the existing portfolio through conversion under the RAD program and other approaches).
-The planned redevelopment and RAD conversion of Harrison Tower, West Park Apartments and Fairhill Apartments will infuse major capital resources into these three (3) developments and help to reduce PHA's capital needs backlog.
+The backlog of unfunded capital needs continues to grow each year, creating enormous maintenance challenges for PHA (see Chapter II discussion of PHA initiatives to preserve the existing portfolio through conversion under the RAD program and other approaches).
+The planned redevelopment and RAD conversion of Harrison (both the Tower and Low-Rise components), West Park Apartments and Fairhill Apartments will infuse major capital resources into these three (3) developments and help to reduce PHA's capital needs backlog.

-As of the end of FY 2021, PHA's actual public housing inventory is approximately 12,995 units.
+As of the end of FY 2022, PHA's actual public housing inventory is approximately 13,100 units.
 The public housing inventory varies from year to year as a result of public housing units being converted to long-term project-based assistance under the RAD program, new public housing units being added to inventory, and other factors.

-There are over sixty-five thousand (65,000) households on PHA's current waiting lists for public housing, PAPMC and PHA-owned project-based developments.
+There are over seventy-one thousand (71,000) households on PHA's current waiting lists for public housing, PAPMC and PHA-owned project-based developments.
 Waiting lists are administered in accordance with the Public Housing Admissions and Continued Occupancy Policy (ACOP) and site-based Tenant Selection Plans (for PAPMC-managed units and PHA-owned project-based developments), as applicable.
 Administration of site-based waiting lists for the Conventional and Scattered Site program areas is managed under the Public Housing Admissions Department to ensure consistent and efficient management of applicants on the various waitlists.
 PHA operates its waiting lists in a nondiscriminatory manner that seeks to avoid unintended discriminatory effects.
 PHA affirmatively markets its sites in a variety of venues and periodicals to ensure that the public is aware of the availability of PHA housing.
 PHA treats all applicants in a non-discriminatory manner.